ansible/molecule/doc/source/verifier.rst

 Example files are created with ``molecule init --verifier goss``.

-.. warning:: Concider this verifier experimental.
+.. warning:: Consider this verifier experimental.

 Usage
 -----